 Four Parts of Prayer:

 Our God is worthy to be praised.
 Adoration is first because it is the most important.
 God is our creator, our savior, our healer, our everything, and He deserves to be praised all the time.
 So do not just ask for things, but praise Him all day.
-Do not let the word of God depart from your mouth but meditate on the word of God day and night so that you will be careful to do all that is written therein and then you will receive the blessing of God and answers to your prayers.
+Do not let the word of God depart from your mouth, but meditate on the word of God day and night so that you will be careful to do all that is written therein and then you will receive the blessing of God and answers to your prayers.

 If you desire for your muscles to grow